Testicle lumps and swelling

 • Testicular cancer requires urgent treatment.
 This may include surgery, chemotherapy or radiotherapy.

-Your doctor will discuss your diagnosis and any treatment required with you.
+Your healthcare provider will discuss your diagnosis and any treatment required with you.

-Regularly examining your testicles will help you know what your normal is, so you are more likely to notice changes early and can get prompt medical advice.
+Regularly examining your testicles will help you know what your normal is, so you're more likely to notice changes early and can get prompt medical advice.

 To do a testicular self-exam, follow these steps: